 A. My Current Medical Condition Here's information about my specific medical condition.
-Here are my preferences for medications, clinicians, treatment facilities or other care I want or do not want (if any): B. Life-Sustaining Treatments Cardiopulmonary Resuscitation (CPR) is a medical treatment used to restart the heartbeat and breathing when the heartbeat and breathing have stopped.
-My choices are: I do not want CPR attempted but rather, I want to allow a natural death with comfort measure.
-I want CPR attempted unless my doctor determines any of the following: • I have an incurable illness or irreversible injury and am dying • I have no reasonable chance of survival if my heartbeat and breathing stop • I have little chance of long-term survival if my heartbeat and breathing stop and the process of resuscitation would cause significant suffering; I want CPR attempted if my heartbeat and breathing stop; I do not know at this time and rely on my Health Care Agent to make care decisions.
-2. Treatments to Prolong My Life If I reach a point where I am not expected to recover and regain the ability to know who I am, he are my choices and preferences for life-sustaining treatment: re ☐ I want to withhold or stop all life-sustaining treatments that are prolonging my life and perm natural death.
-I understand I will continue to receive pain & comfort medicines; ıit a ☐ I want all appropriate life-sustaining treatments for a short term as recommended by my document until my doctor and Agent agree that such treatments are no longer helpful; ctor, \square I want all appropriate life-sustaining treatments recommended by my doctor; ☐ I do not know at this time and rely on my Health Care Agent to make care decisions.
+Here are my preferences for medications, clinicians, treatment facilities or other care I want or do not want (if any): B. Life-Sustaining Treatments 1.
+Cardiopulmonary Resuscitation (CPR) is a medical treatment used to restart the heartbeat and breathing when the heartbeat and breathing have stopped.
+My choices are: ☐ I do not want CPR attempted but rather, I want to allow a natural death with comfort measurable illness or irreversible injury and am dying • I have no reasonable chance of survival if my heartbeat and breathing stop • I have little chance of long-term survival if my heartbeat and breathing stop and the process of resuscitation would cause significant suffering; ☐ I want CPR attempted if my heartbeat and breathing stop; ☐ I do not know at this time and rely on my Health Care Agent to make care decisions. ole 2.
+Treatments to Prolong My Life If I reach a point where I am not expected to recover and regain the ability to know who I am, he are my choices and preferences for life-sustaining treatment: ere ☐ I want to withhold or stop all life-sustaining treatments that are prolonging my life and permatural death.
+I understand I will continue to receive pain & comfort medicines; nit a ☐ I want all appropriate life-sustaining treatments for a short term as recommended by my do until my doctor and Agent agree that such treatments are no longer helpful; ctor, \square I want all appropriate life-sustaining treatments recommended by my doctor; ☐ I do not know at this time and rely on my Health Care Agent to make care decisions.
 IV.
 Other Instructions, Information and Personal Messages V. Signature and Date I sign this Personal Directive after giving much thought to my choices and preferences for care.
-I understand I can revise, review and affirm my decisions all through my life as long as I am competent.
+I understand I can revise, review and affirm my decisions all through my life as long as I am competent t.
 SIGNED: Date: Reviewed and ReaffirmedDate: